 All Levels Flow Yoga is for everyone!
 Clear instruction is given in breathing technique, warm-up and posture flow.
 Newer students will develop body awareness, posture alignment and core strength in basic poses, while experienced students are encouraged to explore advanced variations in familiar postures.
 Everyone works to his or her own ability and comfort level.

 Slow Flow Yoga brings the element of time into the practice.
 The practitioner has time to evaluate how and when a pose should to be modified, due to physical limitations or limitations in experience.
 The practitioner also has the time to mentally engage with the body, as it moves through a series.
 The mind and body connection is one of the main goals when practicing all forms of Yoga.
 Slow flowing Vinyasa is a wonderful practice in discovering one’s personal limitations and learning how to move past those limitations.
 The pace may be slower, but challenges will be present with difficulties to work through.
 Even the most advanced Yoga practitioner has much to learn within the reflective pace of slow Vinyasa.
 Poses can be refined and strengthened, without feeling rushed into the next move, next breath, or next pose.
 Slow flow allows a person to become familiar with his or her body, create a reflective pause, and create the time to go inward.
-Suitable for all levels.

 Vinyasa Flow Yoga is a form of yoga that links the breath, movement, and poses together.
 The Sanskrit word, “Vinyasa,” has a variety of meanings; but the most common reference is to the connection between breath and movement.
 Vinyasa is sometimes referred to as Flow Yoga, reflecting the emphasis on the movement, or ebb and flow, between poses.
 Those, who are familiar with the traditional practice of holding of yoga poses (also known as Hatha Yoga), find Vinyasa to be an invigorating yoga practice as breath, movement, and posture form a continuous, flowing, dance-like, moving meditation.
 The Sun Salutations series is the most commonly known Vinyasa movement.
 Moving through the Sun Salutation series requires the practitioner to synchronize the breath, while moving through, and holding poses.
-This class is suitable for intermediate to advanced students.